Poetry for Neanderthals: History

-Poetry for Neanderthals was developed by Exploding Kittens cofounders Elan Lee and Matt Inman.
+Poetry for Neanderthals was developed by Exploding Kittens co-founders Elan Lee and Matt Inman.
 The original idea was brought by a group of Lee's friends, who suggested a game where you had to describe experiences like passing a driving test using only one-syllable words.

 The game was released in June 2020 and marketed for families to play during the COVID-19 pandemic.
-Because of the design of the game, it is also able to be played by groups using videoconferencing software such as Zoom, which permitted the growth of the game while people faced lockdowns.
+Because of the design of the game, it is also able to be played by groups using video-conferencing software such as Zoom, which permitted the growth of the game while people faced lockdowns.
 Beta-testing families of the game enjoyed it enough that they avoided sending them back to the company.
 The pandemic also caused difficulties for the development of the game, especially in finding suitable manufacturers for its inflatable clubs, which would have normally been made in China.
 The game was originally sold exclusively in Target stores.

 In April 2021, the marketing agency Distinctive Assets included Poetry for Neanderthals in the gift bags for the 93rd Academy Awards, which were given to the twenty-five nominees for the awards for best actor, best actress, and best director.